francesco-innocenti/francesco-innocenti.github.io/_posts/2024-09-19-Thermodynamic-Natural-Gradient.md

 ---

-I recently came across the paper “Thermodynamic Natural Gradient Descent” by [Normal Computing](https://www.normalcomputing.com/).
+I recently came across this paper “Thermodynamic Natural Gradient Descent” by [Normal Computing](https://www.normalcomputing.com/).
-I found this paper very interesting, so below is my brief take on it.
+I found it paper very interesting, so below is my brief take on it.

 >  📖 **TL;DR**: *they show that natural gradient descent (NGD) can be run at a speed approaching that of first-order methods
 > like standard GD with competitive performance using a combination of digital and analog hardware.*

-For the authors' summary:
+For the authors' summary, see:

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">We recently released our latest paper from <a href="https://twitter.com/NormalComputing?ref_src=twsrc%5Etfw">@NormalComputing</a> on &quot;Thermodynamic Natural Gradient Descent&quot; (TNGD), showcasing a groundbreaking approach to AI optimization. <br><br>But how does it work?<br><br>TNGD combines the power of GPUs and innovative thermodynamic computers called… <a href="https://t.co/GBTRTjgIWI">pic.twitter.com/GBTRTjgIWI</a></p>&mdash; Normal Computing 🧠🌡️ (@NormalComputing) <a href="https://twitter.com/NormalComputing/status/1800918542755438862?ref_src=twsrc%5Etfw">June 12, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>